-Upon composition of identifier references in a language, one does not need to distinguish between those three implementation variants.
+Upon composition of identifier references in a language, one does not need to distinguish between those three implementation techniques.
 LTS provides an abstraction from these three implementations and can uniformly handle them, because in essence in all cases a value is requested that is not available.

 In some cases semantic dependencies have to be explicitly dealt with.
 Let us revisit the semantics of a function application.
-The implementation of its semantics is quite different depending on whether substitution or an environment is used.
-Following the strict discipline of LTS to modularize the semantics, a function application in the F1WAE language could adopt an operational semantic style using the abstract notion of a binding.
+The implementation of its semantics is quite different depending on whether substitution or a store is used.
+Following the strict discipline of LTS to modularize the semantics, a function application could adopt an operational semantic style using the abstract notion of a binding.
 Hence, the semantics consists of these three steps:

-- 1) extend the evaluation state with a new binding, - 2) interpret the body, - 3) revert the evaluation state by cancelling the binding.
+- 1) extend the state of evaluation with a new binding, - 2) execute the semantics of the function, - 3) revert the state of evaluation by cancelling the binding.

-This formulation allows developers to reuse the semantics of function application regardless of explicit or deferred semantics.
-In case of explicit semantics:
+This formulation allows developers to reuse the semantics of function application regardless of a substitution style or store style.
+In case of a substitution style:

-- 1) change the evaluation state to a new program where the identifier is substituted, - 2) interpret the body, - 3) do nothing, as the evaluation state does not have to be reverted

-In case of deferred semantics:

-- 1) change the evaluation state to an extended new environment containing the identifier, - 2) interpret the body, - 3) revert the evaluation state to the environment where the new binding is removed
+- 1) change the state of evaluation to a new program where the identifier is substituted - 2) execute the semantics of the function, - 3) do nothing, as the state of evaluation does not have to be reverted - In case of a store: - 1) change the state of evaluation to an extended new environment containing the identifier - 2) execute the semantics of the function, - 3) revert the state of evaluation to the environment where the new binding is removed

 To conclude, semantic dependencies on shared interactions can be avoided by raising the abstraction level of the implementation of the semantics.
-As we have demonstrated, for some dependencies LTS provides built in semantics to implicitly abstract from these dependencies, for other dependencies explicit care is needed.
+As we have demonstrated, for some dependencies LTS provides some build in semantics to implicitly abstract from these dependencies, for other dependencies explicit care is needed.
 Future work has to determine whether new abstractions can be implicitly supported and how.